Christmas (Michael Bublé album): Specials

 On December 6, 2011, Bublé promoted the album in the United States with the broadcast of an NBC television special, A Michael Bublé Christmas, a show produced by Ben Silverman.
 The special was viewed by more than 7.07 million viewers, receiving a 1.5 rating and 4% share among adults between the ages of 18 and 49.
 In Canada, the special was viewed by 1.533 million viewers, ranking the seventeenth most watched programme overall for the week.
 Zap2it reviewed the special, and claimed it to be "one of the year's television guilty pleasures".
 On December 18, 2011, Bublé promoted the album in the United Kingdom with the broadcast of an ITV1 television special, Michael Bublé: Home for Christmas.
 The special featured guest appearances from comedian Dawn French, duet performances with both Kelly Rowland and Gary Barlow, and a cooking tutorial with Gino D'Acampo.
 The special pulled in 5.7 million viewers, and was the third most-watched ITV Christmas special of the season.

 Michael later announced that he was to film another NBC special, titled Michael Bublé: Home for the Holidays, featuring guest appearances from Rod Stewart, Blake Shelton, and Carly Rae Jepsen.
 The special aired on December 10, 2012; and was watched by 5.66 million American viewers, receiving a 1.4/4 18-49 rating/share.

-On October 18, 2013, it was announced that Michael will feature in a third Christmas special on December 18, 2013, via NBC.
-Guest stars featuring in the special include Mariah Carey, Mary J. Blige, and Cookie Monster.
+On October 18, 2013, it was announced that Michael would feature in a third Christmas special on December 18, 2013, via NBC.
+Guest stars featuring in the special included Mariah Carey, Mary J. Blige and Cookie Monster.

+Reception

+Bublé has been widely criticized for his choice to change the pronouns of love interests in songs written about men so as to reinforce his heterosexual identity, most notably in his cover of “Santa Baby”, which one critic calls “particularly irritating…because he changes the lyrics to make sure everyone knows he is not attracted to Santa.
+[This] just leads to unbelievably awkward phrases like ‘Santa buddy,’ ‘Santa pally,’ and the truly awful ‘I'll wait up for you, dude.’”